lrq3000/pyFileFixity/README.rst

 |Build-Status| |Coverage|

-This project aims to provide a set of open source, cross-platform, easy to use and easy to maintain (readable code) to protect and manage data for long term storage.
-The project is done in pure-Python to meet those criteria.
+pyFileFixity provides a suite of open source, cross-platform, easy to use and easy to maintain (readable code) to protect and manage data for long term storage/archival, and also test the performance of any data protection algorithms.

+The project is done in pure-Python to meet those criteria, although cythonized extensions are available for core routines to speed up encoding/decoding, but always with a pure python specification available so as to allow long term replication.

 Here is an example of what pyFileFixity can do: